WesleyWong420/CTF-Writeups/corCTF/crypto/fibinary/README.md

 # Fibinary

 ### Solution
-The flag is encrypted using the Fibonacci Sequence.
+The flag is encrypted using the first 11 number from the Fibonacci Sequence.
 ```
 #!/usr/bin/python3
 fib = [1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89]